Zhang Xinxin (writer): Works

 She began to publish her works in 1978.
 Her first publication, in the literary journal Beijing Literature, was a short story titled "In the Quiet Ward."
 During her studies at the Central Academy of Drama, she began writing novellas, the first of which was a 1981 semi-autobiographical work titled "On the Same Horizon" (在同一地平线上).
 This novella was an initial success and garnered her literary acclaim, though it was later criticized in the context of the Anti-Spiritual Pollution Campaign, which resulted in consequences for her academic and literary career.

-After the campaign, Zhang started creating a wider variety of works, including Orchid Mania (疯狂的君子兰), a 1983 detective fiction short story, and Chinese Lives (北京人 (一百个中国人的自述)), a 1986 collection of interviews with a variety of ordinary Chinese people.
+After the campaign, Zhang started creating a wider variety of works, including Orchid Mania (疯狂的君子兰), a 1983 detective fiction short story, and Chinese Lives, a 1986 collection of interviews with a variety of ordinary Chinese people.
 The latter was co-authored with Sang Ye.
 She has also written plays such as We, You (我们，你们) and an autobiography, Me (我Me), in two volumes.
 She also wrote and illustrated a graphic novel, Pai Hua Zi and the Clever Girl (拍花子和俏女孩), which she self-published in 2012.
-More recently, she has written about her experience during the COVID-19 Pandemic.
+More recently, she has written about her experience during the COVID-19 pandemic.